 At some point and time even the most seasoned nurse was a new nurse.
 They too were bright eyed, anxious, excited, and scared to death they were going to mess it all up.
 I recently asked on Facebook for one piece of advice for new nurses.
 The response was so great that it just had […]

 This is a guest post.
 This post contains affiliate links.
 For more information on my partnerships and affiliates, please see my disclaimers page (link in menu).
-What?
-Your hospital doesn’t have a Traditional Chinese Medicine Practitioner for patients who need cupping, acupuncture, or herbs for dampness and wind?
-The closest that most hospitals get to […]
+Alternative medicine refers to medical therapies that help replace the standard (mainstream) treatment options.
+Some people also call it “integrative” or “complementary medicine.”
+Alternative medicine has been around for […]

 This post is sponsored by Capella University.
 Please see my disclaimer page for more information on our partnership.
 When I was getting into the field of nursing, I pictured the entire profession at the bedside.
 To me, all nursing looked like was nurses providing direct patient care 24 hours/day.
 I did not realize that not […]